Out of Karma

-In September 2017, Out of Karma released 'This Life' - a single and video single which is also the title track of an EP and album the band is working on due for release in mid 2018.
+In September 2017, Out of Karma released 'This Life' - a single and video single which was also the title track of an EP the band released later that year.

 In May 2018, the band released a video single for 'Gunshot', a re-worked and re-released track from the 'This Life EP' (due for release in summer 2018).
 The video reflects current events in the war in Syria and was released in protest of the continual international bombing of the now war torn nation.
 Singer songwriter Joseph Macwan described the song as portraying "the vile nature of 'Gunshot' in all its manifestations, whether it be in the streets of Palestine, Syria, West Virginia, London, Compton, Kingston...".
-The band are releasing a video for every track on the EP to create a visual representation of the story that 'This Life' tells.
+The band released a video for every track on the EP to create a visual representation of the story that 'This Life' tells.